layer5io/layer5/src/theme/app/THEME.md

 ## Changing svg according to theme

-1. To Change svg according to theme, We strongly recommend to add classe or id in inner paths in the svg and fill them with the preferable colors like we did in the case of the components.
+1. To Change svg according to theme, We strongly recommend innerpaths or rect or polygon to befill them with the preferable colors like we did in the case of the components.

 Examples -